tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/fundamentals/clickhouse_server_start_parameters.md

     --interserver_http_port 39009
 ```

 This works for almost any configuration, but there are some that aren't as simple to change, for example the macros `REPLICA`, `LAYER` and `SHARD`.
-For these, you change the configuration so it reads them from the environment:
+For these, you change the configuration so it reads them from the environment.

 In your xml config file include something like...